grab/engineering-blog/_posts/2022-08-11-how-we-store-millions-orders.md

 tags: [Database, Storage, Distributed Systems, Platform]
 comments: true
 cover_photo: /img/how-we-store-millions-orders/splash.jpg
-excerpt: "Learn about how the Grab order platform stores food order data to serve transactional (OLTP) and analytical (OLAP) queries."
+excerpt: "The Grab Order Platform is a distributed system that processes millions of GrabFood or GrabMart orders every day.
+Learn about how the Grab order platform stores food order data to serve transactional (OLTP) and analytical (OLAP) queries."
 ---

 # Introduction